Aditya9056/smush-repo/readme.txt

     * Don't load smush settings in front-end
     * Increase php memory limit only if lesser than required
     * Display a warning if custom table isn't created
+    * Attachment details not being displayed when uploading image in post edit screen
+    * Conflict with getty plugin

 * Updated:
     * Settings are moved to a separate top-level menu "Smush" in dashboard menu area.